 The research group at Adelaide has pioneered the technique in a geothermal "frac" operation in South Australia, imaging changes underground as they occur.
 Instead of mapping fractures, we are mapping groundwater flow, which is much less invasive and lower cost than existing methods such as drilling monitoring wells or using microseismic technologies.

 The Australian Innovation Challenge is an annual competition in association with Shell and supported by Innovation Australia, the Federal Government organisation supporting industry innovation.

-Congratulations to SACGER staff and associates who were involved in successful Australian Research Council Discovery and Linkage Infrastructure, Equipment and Facilities (LIEF) proposals.
+Successful Australian Research Council Discovery and Linkage Infrastructure, Equipment and Facilities (LIEF) proposals.